aidenszeto/Spotif.ai/README.md

     ENDPOINT=<azure_endpoint>
  ```
 - Once your database is connected, run ``nodemon server`` and ``npm start``
-- Test out your web app with different picture urls!
+- Test out your web app with different image urls!

 ## Features
 ### Analyze your Image